Fabian Cancellara: 2016: Final season

 Entering his last season as a professional, he started with a win in the Trofeo Serra de Tramuntana, part of the Vuelta a Mallorca, in late January.
 Two weeks later, he won the time trial in the Volta ao Algarve, ahead of Tony Martin.
 In early March he claimed his third early-season win in the Strade Bianche – his third victory in the Tuscan race, earning him a sector of the race's gravel roads to be named in his honour.
 He won the final stage of Tirreno–Adriatico, his sixth Tirreno time trial stage win, before entering Milan–San Remo.

 At the Olympic Games in Rio de Janeiro, Fabian Cancellara won his third Olympic medal, winning gold in the time trial, ahead of Tom Dumoulin and Chris Froome.

 Fabian Cancellara raced his final professional road race, the Japan Cup criterium, on 22 October 2016.

 Personal life

 Fabian Cancellara was born to southern Italian parents, who lived in Wohlen bei Bern, Switzerland.
 His first sport was cross-country skiing, before he adopted cycling as his main pursuit.
 He married his wife Stefanie in 2006, and later in the same year he became a father after Stefanie gave birth to a baby girl, whom they named Giuliana.
 Their second daughter, Elina, was born on 13 July 2012.
-The family now resides in Berne, Switzerland.
+The family now resides in Bern, Switzerland.
 Cancellara speaks Italian, French, English, and German fluently.